MichaelAJMitchell/Ecnetica/mcq_algorithm_files/mcqs_structure.md

 in the code they are called conceptual, procedural, problem_solving, communication, memory, spatial

 #### breakdown
-This properlty should be present if the question has steps which the question can be broken down into when a student gets the question wrong.
-For simple questions such as definitions or questions which only contain one step, the question does not need to contain a breakdown and this propery should not be present.
+This property should be present if the question has steps which the question can be broken down into when a student gets the question wrong.
+For simple questions such as definitions or questions which only contain one step, the question does not need to contain a breakdown and this property should not be present.

 For questions which can be broken down into steps, eg questions with multiple steps of calculations, which involving multiple skills such as recalling information and then applying it, or exam-style question, breakdown should be formatted as follows:
 The breakdown should aim to teach the content, as it will appear when students get a question wrong.
 The question should be broken into approximately 2-5 steps, maybe more if it is a very complex exam-style question.
 The questions should first address memory of key definitions, formulas, notation, methods etc used in the question.
 An understanding of the topic could also be tested here too.
 The next questions should then target procedural fluency, eg subbing in numbers, doing algebra/ calculations, following the logic which the student should use.
 The questions should then move to more complex problem solving, critical thinking, and interpretation of answer, if these are applicable.